Q) At what time in my pregnancy should I begin care with a midwife?

 (Q) What if you are out of town, on vacation or sick when I go into labor?

 (A) I usually plan vacations when no one is due.
 It would have to be a very serious illness for me not to be able to attend your birth.
 If I could plan illnesses around birth I would!
 In an emergency I would call another midwife to assist you.
 When I commit to being your midwife I plan to be available for approximately three weeks before and two weeks after your due date.
-I just don’t accept someone in my care and then plan a vacation when they are due.
-That is very disrespectful of the expecting mother and her family.

 (Q) Do I need to take my baby to a doctor after the birth?